MinYaoJhu/Advanced_R/Ch6_Functions_1.md

     f2()
     ```

+> 100. Lazy evaluation, Default arguments.

-1. What does this function return?
+3. What does this function return?
 Why?
 Which principle does it illustrate?

     ```r